AdishreeM/edx-agea/README.rst

 This module depends on the package ``openpyxl`` to be installed in the environment.
 If this is already available, skip to the next section (Production Installation).

-1. Ckecking if openpyxl is installed
+1. Checking if openpyxl is installed

    .. code:: sh